rasmusulriksen/BachelorsProject/Diagrams/New/PoC.md

 # Container diagram displaying the communication flow when an action takes place that results in notification being sent

-- dapr enables an API to subscribe to events (so it works as a hybrid between a service worker and an API).
 - The data partitioning strategy is siloed, meaning that client1 has one database which is used to centrallt store all data for client.
 - Each microservice has a corresponding database schema, i.e. client1.notifications, client1.tasks etc. (same goes for client2, clientN).
 - The depicted databases are logical representations, because it would be too cumbersome to show the physical separation in this diagram.